gillesdegottex/dfasma/README.txt

 Goals
     * The interface and the audio files have to be loaded as quick as possible.
-    * Any kind of lossless audio files should be easily loaded (it can use libsndfile or libsox which support ~25 different formats).
+    * Any kind of lossless audio files should be easily loaded (it can currently use libsndfile or libsox which support ~25 different formats).
-    * Manage mono audio files (stereo files could be addressed in the future)
     * All features should run on Linux, OS X and Migrosoft operating systems.
+    * Manage mono audio files (tracks of multi-channel files (e.g. stereo) can be loaded separately.
+A more advanced management of multi-channel files could be addressed in the future)
-    * Even though there are basic functionnalities to align the signals in amplitude, this software is basically NOT an audio file editor.
+    * Even though there are basic functionnalities to align the signals in time and amplitude, this software does not aim to be an audio editor.

 Copyright (c) 2014 Gilles Degottex <gilles.degottex@gmail.com>